Asymptotic behavior of periodic solutions in one-parameter families of Li\'{e}nard equations: Existence of the limit cycle and continuous dependence on

 \section{Existence of the limit cycle and continuous dependence on $\lambda $}

 This section is devoted to prove item (i) of Theorem \ref{Thm1}.
-We shall see that hypotheses {\bf (A1)} and {\bf (A2)} are sufficient to guarantee the existence of the limit cycle $\Phi(\la)$ while hypothesis {\bf (A3)} will ensure its uniqueness and continuous dependence on $\la$.
+For the sake of completeness, assuming hypotheses {\bf (A1)} and {\bf (A2)}, we shall check the Dragil\"{e}v's hypotheses for system \eqref{S1}, which guarantee the existence of a limit cycle $\Phi(\la).$ Hypothesis {\bf (A3)} will ensure its uniqueness and continuous dependence on $\la$.

 \begin{proposition} Assume hypotheses {\bf (A1), (A2)}, and {\bf (A3)}.
 Then, for every $\lambda >0,$ the differential system \eqref{S1} has a unique stable limit cycle $\Phi(\lambda )$ which depends continuously on $\lambda $. \end{proposition}